by Tassanawan Malai |

 Highlights:

-- Learning about the history of the Thai elephant.
+• Learn more about the history of these majestic Thai creatures.

-- Learn training techniques, overview of health care, and daily routines
+• Learn training techniques, an overview of health care and daily routines.

-This tour is well-known for offering an unforgettable opportunity to develop a trusting relationship with an elephant for an entire day.
-In fact, it’s one of the most popular tours in Chiang Mai because it’s a once-in-a-lifetime chance to deeply connect with one of Thailand’s gentle giants.
+This tour is known for providing an unforgettable opportunity to build a trusting relationship with an elephant for an entire day.
+In fact, it is one of the most popular tours in Chiang Mai because it is a unique opportunity to build a deep connection with one of Thailand’s gentle giants.

-The Patara Elephant Farm tour begins with a short talk about the history of domesticated and wild elephants, their anatomy, and their life cycle.
-This introduction also provides educational information about the long-lived tradition of domesticated elephants in Thailand’s culture, the country’s repopulation program, and the mission of Patara Elephant Farm.
+The Patara Elephant Farm tour begins with a brief lecture on the history of domesticated and wild elephants, their anatomy and life cycle.
+This introduction also provides educational information about the long tradition of domesticated elephants in Thai culture, the country’s reintroduction program, and the mission of Patara Elephant Farm.

-Once you’ve been paired with your very own elephant and have become acquainted with him or her, the excitement continues by going on a scenic trail ride through the local jungle to visit waterfalls or temples.
-Along the way, use the commands you’ve learned back at the farm and have a friendly competition by encouraging your elephant to spray water on fellow group members along the trail.
+Once you’ve found and become familiar with your own elephant, you’ll continue with a scenic ride through the local jungle, visiting waterfalls or temples.
+Along the way, you’ll be able to apply the commands you learned on the farm and have a friendly competition, challenging your elephant to splash water on the other group members along the way.

-Take a midday break with a picnic lunch of traditional Thai food and enjoy short rest.
-Afterward wash your elephant in a local river, brush it, and go swimming together.
+Take a lunch break with a picnic of traditional Thai dishes and enjoy a short rest.
+Afterwards, wash your elephant in a local river, brush it and go swimming together.

 -> Full Day: 5800 Baht per person